Covid 19 Delta outbreak: Young child who died was unknowingly infected - NZ Herald

-The family of the young child who died of Covid-19 didn't know their loved one was infected until after they were gone.
+The family of the young child who died with Covid-19 didn't know their loved one was infected until after they were gone.

 In a statement, the Ministry of Health said the child under the age of 10 died earlier this week and tested positive for Covid after dying.